marvin9257/fvtt-token-action-hud-twodsix/readme.md

 ![Downloads](https://img.shields.io/github/downloads/marvin9257/fvtt-token-action-hud-twodsix/latest/module.zip?color=2b82fc&label=DOWNLOADS&style=for-the-badge)

-# Token Action HUD Template for Twodsix
+# Token Action HUD for Twodsix

 Token Action HUD is a repositionable HUD of actions for a selected token.
 This module provides the configuration for the Twodsix system.